Skip to content

 Flag Type Default Description

---key string (required) Path to public key file (JWK)
+--key string (none) Path to public key file (JWK)

 Output